Yes, she is. If she isn't, she eventually will be. Resistance Is Futile. Narrative Causality compels you.

-In one of the first arcs, Shikamaru asks Naruto if Sakura is his girlfriend, and Naruto nodded.
-Sakura was not amused.
+In one of the first arcs, Konohamaru asks Naruto if Sakura is his girlfriend, and Naruto says yes.
+Sakura was so furious she punched him.

 At a time when Naruto and Sakura are on a date, someone says to Naruto, "Treating your girl?"
-To which he responds: "No, it's not like that."
+To which he responds in embarrasment: "No, it's not like that."

 Similarly, in a flashback, Sai asks Naruto if he likes Sakura, and he gives a typical reaction.
 He then responds to Sai's question of if she knows how he feels that he can't tell her how he feels as long as he hasn't kept his promise to bring Sasuke back.

 Edo!
 Minato - as in, Naruto's zombie dad - decides to ask if Naruto and Sakura are together in the middle of a war.
-Naruto replies "Sort of" and Sakura tells him not talking as she is healing him.
+Naruto replies "Sort of".
+Sakura gets angrily embarrassed and responds with violence once again.

 Another variation: Japan had sex with his close friend Greece (more exactly, Greece learns that Japan's sex life is rather "non active" and gives him a "private lesson" to help him) and is in denial about that too.
 "It was just a dream!A dream!
 A DREAAAAAAM!"